 This Course explores evidence-based guidelines for pain management and includes information on acute, chronic and post-surgical pharmacological pain relief using a multidisciplinary approach.

-- Use knowledge about alternative therapies for pain management to guide patients in their pain management plan
+- Use knowledge about complementary therapies for pain management to guide patients in their pain management plan.